Transformers converge to invariant algorithmic cores: Introduction

-This fundamental \emph{nonidentifiability} of structure from function poses a central problem for mechanistic interpretability and scientific explanation more generally.
-A natural response is to shift focus from individual realizations to equivalence classes, studying the invariants shared across them.
-If mechanistic explanations of language models are to generalize across random seeds~\citep{gurnee2024universal}, fine-tuning checkpoints, and architectures, they should be tethered to stable, implementation-invariant quantities rather than to details that vary across realizations.
-Moreover, if many realizations can implement the same function, interpretability may improve by selecting a simpler representative -- perhaps mapping high-dimensional transformer computations to a lower-dimensional but behaviorally equivalent realization.

-To explore this perspective, this manuscript pilots an approach to extract and mechanistically interpret low-dimensional \emph{algorithmic core} subspaces that are necessary and sufficient for task performance and shared across independent model realizations.
-This approach is applied across three settings of escalating complexity: first, single-layer transformers~\citep{vaswani2017attention} trained to implement the same Markov chain; second, two-layer transformers trained to implement modular addition; and finally, independently trained GPT-2 models (Small, Medium, and Large) performing subject--verb agreement (for example, correctly choosing \textit{is} vs.\ \textit{are}).
+To explore this perspective, Algorithmic Core Extraction (ACE) is introduced to isolate \emph{algorithmic cores}: low-dimensional subspaces that are necessary and sufficient for a task and shared across independent realizations.
+Applying ACE across three settings of escalating complexity demonstrates that functionally equivalent models can converge on compact, invariant mechanisms.
+In single-layer transformers~\citep{vaswani2017attention}, ACE recovers ground-truth Markov chain dynamics.
+In modular addition, it isolates the emergence of rotational dynamics at grokking.
+Finally, in six pretrained language models (spanning GPT-2, LLaMA-3.1, Gemma-2, and Qwen2.5)~\citep{radford2019language,grattafiori2024llama3herdmodels,gemma_2024,qwen2025qwen25technicalreport}, ACE identifies a shared, one-dimensional core that causally steers subject--verb agreement during open-ended generation.

-Across settings, low-dimensional cores emerge that are necessary and sufficient for performance, recur across independent training runs, and admit compact mechanistic characterizations.
-Concretely, fitting dynamics in core coordinates recovers ground-truth Markov chain structure and reveals the rotational mechanism underlying transformer implementation of modular addition.
-In all three GPT-2 LLMs, subject--verb agreement is found to be governed by a one-dimensional core that can be toggled to steer singular vs.\ plural token selection in open-ended text generation.